SPDEs with space interactions and application to population modelling: Abstract

 \section{Abstract}

-We consider optimal control of a new type of stochastic partial differential equations (SPDEs), in which the dynamics of the system state at a point also depends on the space-mean of values at neighbouring points.
+We consider optimal control of a new type of non-local stochastic partial differential equations (SPDEs).
+The SPDEs have \emph{space interactions}, in the sense that the dynamics of the system at time $t$ and position in space $x$ also depend on the space-mean of values at neighbouring points.
 This is a model with many applications, e.g. to population growth studies and epidemiology.
-Both sufficient and necessary maximum principles for the optimal control of such systems are proved.
-We also prove the existence and uniqueness of solutions of such equations.
-As an illustration, we apply the results to an optimal harvesting problem from a population whose density is modelled as a space-mean stochastic reaction-diffusion equation.
+We prove the existence and uniqueness of solutions of a class of SPDEs with space interactions, and we show that, under some conditions, the solutions are positive for all times if the initial values are.
+Sufficient and necessary maximum principles for the optimal control of such systems are derived.
+Finally, we apply the results to study an optimal vaccine strategy problem for an epidemic by modelling the population density as a space-mean stochastic reaction-diffusion equation.

 \paragraph{MSC(2010):}

 60H05, 60H20, 60J75, 93E20, 91G80,91B70.

 \paragraph{Keywords:}